 Given a list of numbers sorted in ascending order, find out if the number x exists in the list.
 If it does, return the index where it was found, otherwise, return -1.

-How do we go about this?
+How do you go about solving this with code?

 1. Handle Edge Cases